ottogroup/schedoscope/schedoscope-export/README.md

 #### Run the Kafka export
 <pre>
-yarn jar target/schedoscope-export-*-SNAPSHOT-jar-with-dependencies.jar org.schedoscope.export.kafka.KafkaExportJob -d default -t table   -s -p 'hive/_HOST@PRINCIPAL.COM' -m 'thrift://metastore:9083'  -k id  -z zookeeper:2181 -b broker:9092
+yarn jar schedoscope-export-*-SNAPSHOT-jar-with-dependencies.jar org.schedoscope.export.kafka.KafkaExportJob -d default -t table -s -p 'hive/_HOST@PRINCIPAL.COM' -m 'thrift://metastore:9083' -k id -z zookeeper:2181 -b broker:9092
 </pre>

 ### (S)FTP
 This Map/Reduce job uploads files to a remote SFTP and FTP location.
 It supports user/pass authentication as well as user / key and user / key / passphrase authentication.
 The compression codecs one can use are gzip or bzip2 or none.
 The file format is either CSV or JSON.

 #### Configuration options